Gozala/trails-research/notes/user-research.md

 adds todo notes which are automatically surfaced with deadlines elsewhere.
 He has as strong preference for plaintext and is uncomfortable putting data into a system that doesn't integrate with his existing tools.

+Inbox and then weekly review & synthesis.
+Learning means putting things into my own words.
+Curation is essential, keeping everything is gratuitous.
+Szymon uses a file called "inbox" within his personal wiki system of interlinked markdown files.

+Indexing?
+Not sure how well this would work.
+Trying to keep notes to a single subject, which can be difficult.
+Titling is hard.
+After a while, the titles become a reference to a concept.
+I can then compose ideas on a different level -- the concepts are abstracted in a useful way.
+Trying to find the backlink might be hard.
+Workflow & library.
+The key between my own material and other's material is important.
+The dream of memex is that those are the same things.
+TAKEAWAY: key to separate created content & consumed content.
+[Irakli feels similarly: based on objective, I might not want to see kinds of references] Symon likes "idea pointers" term.

+What about LSP for your wiki?

+Let's look at the wiki
+---
+Here's the webview, I mostly interface through vim.
+Reference documents are Szymon digesting and extracting insight from topics.
+Zettels are things to think about.
+Memex is some links.
+Automatic back-links based on titles works.
+We also transclude back-links.
+Currently erring on the side of too much context.
+Opens too many tabs.

+Why a webpage and not vim?

 ## Cade

 Designer / security researcher.
 Cade uses DevonTHINK to aggregate writing & web sources into his own creative environment.
 He subscribes to RSS feeds and Twitter feeds for interesting groups / people so that he's automatically ingesting references that can enable him to make connections within content as he writes.